RaivoKoot/Oxford-Hackathon/README.md

 # Oxford-Hackathon
-Using a model that can predict the prettiness of rooms this application aids users to find places to rent by automatically finding the prettiest and cheapest rooms and apartments in an area.
+After training a model to predict the prettiness of rooms this application aids users to find places to rent by automatically web scraping housing sitess and finding the prettiest and cheapest rooms and apartments in an area, saving the user hours of searching for good places.